manavo/chatty/README.md

 # Chatty

-A library to notify you of important events that happen in your project
+A library to send messages to different group chat services (Slack, HipChat).

+It can easily be used to send notifications about what's happening in your app (user signed up, etc)

 ## Authors